kshetline/tubular_time/README.md

 `ttime('08.02.21', 'IS', 'de').format('IS')` → `08.02.21`<br>
 `ttime('008-2-21', 'IS', 'de').format('IS')` → `08.02.21`

 Except in compact, delimiter-free ISO formats like `20210208`, leading zeros are never required.
-Extra, unexpected leading zeros are generally ignored, although when a two-digit year is expected, a 3-digit year such as 021 will be treated as 21 AD, not 2021.
+Extra, unexpected leading zeros are generally ignored, although an ISO date month should have no more than two digits, and when a two-digit year is expected, a 3-digit year such as 021 will be treated as 21 AD, not 2021.

 _Future releases may offer options for stricter parsing._